-All canine enthusiasts agree that dog training is essential and should be initiated in the early stages of a new puppy’s growth and development.
+All canine enthusiasts agree that dog training is essential and should initiate a new puppy’s growth and development in the early stages.

-Expert vets recommend that the best age to start with dog training should be between the ages of 12 to 16 weeks.
-This is at the time when the puppy has developed control of his bladder and bowels.
+Expert vets recommend that the best age to start with dog training should be between 12 to 16 weeks.
+This is when the puppy has developed control of his bladder and bowels.

-Below are some effective dog training tips and tricks to help you with your puppy to make it easier for you.
+Below are some practical dog training tips and tricks to help your puppy make it easier for you.

 Making Them A Part Of The Family

 After your pup comes home for the first time, give them a name that you can both remember and a name you’ll be sure that they’ll respond to.
 Persistently calling him will ensure that he responds positively.
 Secondly, create a fortress of solitude for them.
 Your dog needs to know from the very first time that they lay paws in your home that it’s their home as well.
 Ensure to introduce them to your household.

 For homes with toddlers, this is an opportunity to raise two ‘babies’ from different species together.
 Following these popular dog product reviews, the experts suggest that understanding dog training’s various aspects will help make the transition much easier for both of you.